hofmannedv/debian-package/packaging.md

 == Debianization ==

 At this point we will add the files that are specific to a Debian package.
-That's why this step is named _Debianization_ of the software.
+That is why this step is named _Debianization_ of the software.
 This is done in several single steps.

 === Prepare the package structure ===